Celebrating Chinese New Year In a Multicultural Family

 I grew up in Taiwan before moving to Spain, and the Chinese New Year is considered the most important event of the year for me as well.
 It is time for families to be together, similar to Christmas in Western countries.

 There are many traditions people follow each year, and this is how we celebrate in Taiwan.

 Most people in Taiwan to carry out a thorough cleaning of their house, representing sweeping away the bad luck, bid farewell to the old year, and get ready to welcome in the New Year with a clean environment.

-One week before the Chinese New Year’s eve, my mother busy shopping for The New Year.
-She prepares reunion dinner on Chinese New Year’s Eve for four generations of family members, with the total number of fifteen adults and several children every year.
+One week before the New Year’s eve, my mother busy shopping for The New Year.
+She prepares reunion dinner on Chinese New Year’s Eve for four generations of family members, with a total number of fifteen adults and several children every year.
 As well as fruits, flowers, decorations, snacks, and new clothes; There is a tradition of wearing new clothes during the New Year; it symbolizes a fresh start.
 Therefore, everything you wear ideally is all new.

 Chinese New Year’s Eve